qiaokanggg/qiaokanggg.github.io/content/_index.md

 ---
 # Leave the homepage title empty to use the site title
 title: "Kangqiao Wang | Philosophy of Biology | Macquarie University"
 discription: "This is Kangqiao Wang's personal websit.
-Kangqiao Wang is a PhD student in the School of Humanities, Macquarie University, Sydney, Australia.
+Kangqiao Wang is a PhD candidate in the School of Humanities, Macquarie University, Sydney, Australia.
 His main research interest is the philosophy of biology."
 date: 2022-10-24
 type: landing